 Working with the New Zealand Cycle Trail project, the volunteer-driven Mokihinui-Lyell Backcountry Trust is partnering with a range of entities to make The Old Ghost Road a reality.
 It’s almost as if the engineers from the 1870’s knew we were coming.
 The spirits of the old miners and track builders are inescapable.
 No less than five ghost towns populate the route.
 The Old Ghost Road is quite literally an 85km-long outdoor museum.

-The Old Ghost Road is a work in progress (refer to our Latest News section for updates).
+The Old Ghost Road is a work in progress (refer to our Trail Status page for updates).

 Our volunteers and supporters know that each generation grows up in an increasingly urbanised environment.
 The connection to the land dims.
 Here, on The Old Ghost Road, heritage, wilderness, accessibility and storytelling come together in an unforgettable way.

 This website – and the work of the Mokihinui-Lyell Backcountry Trust – focuses on the backcountry sectors currently under development.
 We invite you to join the journey.

 We're running a short volunteer week after Easter - Monday 6th April to Friday 10th April 2015 inclusive and are calling for volunteers.
 Accommodation will be based at Ghost Lake hut.
 Food, supervision, equipment and helicopter transport (to and from) provided.
 Physically fit and keen candidates should apply to firstname.lastname@example.org

 The Old Ghost Road will become NZ's longest continuous single track when complete.
 We need your help to 'Raise the Ghost'!
 Givealittle is the place to donate and fundraise for causes and charities onl...